Skip to Main Content

 The Texas Department of Criminal Justice does not have a sample affidavit available online.
 We recommend contacting the prisoner's unit for more information on filing this affidavit.

-These e-books contain information on issues related to common law marriage.
-These e-books can be viewed by those who have signed up for a free library account with the State Law Library.
+These titles contain information on issues related to common law marriage.
+They can be viewed by those who have signed up for a free library account with the State Law Library.
 Only Texas residents are eligible to sign up.
 Signing up is free.

 See Volume 1, Objective B1 for information on establishing the marriage relationship.